A glossary of art vocabulary and definitions beginning with P.

 - Primary Colors

-- Red, yellow, and blue.
+- Red, yellow, and blue colors used in painting.
 With these three colors (and black and white) all other colors can be made.
 The primary colors themselves can not be made by mixing other colors (see illustration).

 - Primitive Art